amirrh6/SimpleSlug/README.md

 # SimpleSlug

-What a clever name!
 SimpleSlug is a straightforward PHP library designed to help you generate amusing and meaningful combinations.

-It's advisable not to expose the primary keys of your database records.
-Tired of generating random strings (like 'q8s46k0') for tickets in your database?
+It's advisable not to expose the primary keys of your database records, So you may try generating random strings (like 'q8s46k0') for tickets in your database.
+There may be a better option.

 SimpleSlug can create a catchy slug such as 'gigantic flat dog' for you, making it much easier to spot.

+Use Github Issues for comments, bug reports and questions.

+## Installation:
+`composer require amirrh6/simpleslug`

+## Usage:

 ```php
 <?php